codio-content/Linux-Users_and_Permissions/.guides/content/What-we-ll-learn-cc3e.md

 These file and directories specifications where created for security and organization reasons.

 Web servers for example, are meant to be accesed by many users and other software, but there are certain types of files or directories that should not be publicly accessible.

-Lets begin.